macurovc/wishpage/README.md

 - Go 1.25 or higher
 - SQLite3 (required for building - the `go-sqlite3` driver uses CGO)
+- Node.js and npm (for CSS linting, optional - see Development Tools section)
 - `golangci-lint` (optional, for development - see Development Tools section)

 ### Installation